Lifestyle

 “Second Spectrum example” by Second Spectrum is licensed under CC BY 3.0

-How Is Tracking Data Obtained?
+How Is Second Spectrum Tracking Data Collected?

 Powered by cameras that are placed throughout the arena and stadium at various angles, Second Spectrum takes an immense number of snapshots of gameplay per second, measuring things like player speed, direction, placement, ball possession, dribbles and nearly anything you can think of.
+Similar to how consumer wearables track health and performance metrics, professional systems go even deeper using camera-based tracking and AI analysis.

 From there, the cameras relay that data into the central hub, where it is sorted and stored and can be called back at a later time.
 In essence, what it’s doing is quantifying every single second and action of gameplay, categorizing it into a type and organizing it for easy recall by those categories.

-Examples Of Tracking Data
+Examples of Second Spectrum Tracking Data in Action

 The process by which tracking data is secured sounds complicated.
 And let’s be real, it definitely is convoluted.
 A lot of computer programming and math is involved.
 But the process is automated, hence it’s capacity to deliver results in real time.